 Are you planning to attend the upcoming MPWW conference as part of group of six or more?
 Student group discounts are available.
 Contact Kyle Clarke at firstname.lastname@example.org for more details.

 Regular and Organizational Members $225 (Early Bird Rate) $250

 Student and Retiree Members $200 (Early Bird Rate) $225

-Registration will open in November.
 Registration can be done online or by mail.
 Download a copy of the 2018 COEO MPWW Conference registration form by clicking here or register online and use PayPal to make payment using your PayPal account or credit card.

 *Membership: Registrants for the 2018 COEO MPWW Conference must hold a current COEO membership.
 Membership fees maybe included with registration.
 Also, please note that the special early bird pricing is only valid until December 14, 2017 – to qualify, you must register online before December 14, 2017 or mail-in your registration form and payment postmarked on or before this deadline.